santiago

 About santiago

-Santiago Jose Sanchez (they/them) is a queer Colombian American writer and artist.
+Sanchez (they/them) is a queer Colombian American writer and educator.
 Their stories have been published in McSweeney's, ZYZZYVA, Subtropics, and Joyland.
-A graduate of the Iowa Writers’ Workshop and Yale University, Sanchez now teaches fiction at Grinnell College.
-Hombrecito, their debut novel, is coming out from Riverhead in June 2024.
+A graduate of the Iowa Writers’ Workshop and Yale University and former professor at Grinnell College and Oberlin College, Sanchez now teaches fiction at Carnegie Mellon University.
+Hombrecito, their debut novel, is now out from Riverhead.

 “Sanchez has spun the first-generation experience into a narrative unlike one I’ve read before.
 Full of longing, dislocation, and desire, Hombrecito capture perfectly the no soy de aquí y no soy de allá existence of immigrants and of queerness more broadly.
 A beautiful debut.”